ROCm/HIP/tests/README.md

 %s: refers to current source file name.
 Additional source files needed for the test can be specified by name (including relative path).
 %t: refers to target executable named derived by removing the extension from the current source file.
 Alternatively a target executable name can be specified.
 %hc: refers to hipcc pointed to by $CMAKE_INSTALL_PREFIX/bin/hipcc.
+%hip-path: refers to hip installed location pointed to by $CMAKE_INSTALL_PREFIX
-%cc: refers to system c compiler pointed to by $CC.
+%cc: refers to system c compiler pointed to by /usr/bin/cc.
+%cxx: refers to system c compiler pointed to by /usr/bin/c++.
 %S: refers to path to current source file.
 %T: refers to path to current build target.